-Information Guidance Average Credit Spread For any given counterparty category, the average credit spread (as of 2017 and under the adverse scenario) should be computed as a weighted average spread, across issuers and tenors, weighted by the exposure amount in each tenor bucket (or time step) used.
-Expected Positive Exposure (EPE) The expected positive exposure should be computed in a manner consistent with the internal methodology used by the bank for the calculation of the CVA in its accounts.
-If an add-on methodology is used for such determination, such add-on should be reported.

-In any given counterparty category, the aggregate EPE (expected positive exposure) should be computed as a simple aggregate (i.e. sum) across all counterparties (in this category) of the average EPE profile for such counterparty.
-For any counterparty, such average EPE profile should be determined as the weighted average of the EPE profile across the various maturity tenors (or time steps), weighted by the size of this time step (i.e the difference in time between the start and the end of such time), or any other more detailed methodology provided it remains a reasonable approximation of the overall EPE against such counterparty in the respective market scenarios and a good predictor of the overall CVA adjustment for such counterparty (when combined with the average credit spread).
+Information Guidance Average credit spread For any given counterparty category, the average credit spread (as of 2017 and under the adverse scenario) should be computed as a weighted average spread, across issuers and tenors, weighted by the exposure amount in each tenor bucket (or time step) used.
+Expected positive exposure (EPE) The EPE should be computed in a manner consistent with the internal methodology used by the bank for the calculation of the CVA in its accounts.
+If an add-on methodology is used for such determination, the add-on should be reported.
+Aggregate EPE In any given counterparty category, the aggregate EPE should be computed as a simple aggregate (i.e. sum) across all counterparties (in this category) of the average EPE profile for such counterparties.
+For any counterparty, the average EPE profile should be determined as the weighted average of the EPE profile across the various maturity tenors (or time steps), weighted by the size of this time step (i.e. the difference in time between the start and the end of such time), or any other more detailed methodology provided that it remains a reasonable approximation of the overall EPE against that counterparty in the market scenarios in question and a good predictor of the overall CVA adjustment for the counterparty (when combined with the average credit spread).